 The Fremont Solstice Parade has been adding a whimsical, scantily clad bit of fun to the area since 1989.
 It’s produced by the Fremont Arts Council, which supports local artists.
 Thousands of people come to both watch and participate in the festivities, which are part of the Fremont Fair.

 The parade wouldn’t be complete without the Solstice Cyclists.
 These bikers bare it all, donning a dazzlingly bright array of body paint instead of costumes to complete their looks.
 You never know who or what you’ll see rolling down the street, reveling in all their nude or nearly nude glory.
 In the past, there have been naked Darth Vaders, Pink Panthers, Elvises, Batmans, Santa Clauses, cavemen, dragons, and vampires.
-One year, two naked guys pedaled a periwinkle-blue WV flower-power bus made of cardboard down the street.
+One year, two naked guys pedaled a periwinkle-blue VW flower-power bus made of cardboard down the street.

 Many spectators come just as prepared as the participants.
 People bring out chairs and parasols.
 The most dedicated haul in sofas and coffee tables, positioning them on both sides of the street to get the best view and spreading out refreshments and picnic food.